No description.

-I have a fierce inner critic that has shadowed me most of my life.
+I have a fierce inner critic who has shadowed me most of my life.
 While she still hovers, bit by bit she is relaxing her grip.
 That’s in large part due to finding Kristin Neff’s work on self-compassion.
-Whether your inner critic is as vocal as mine or not, self-compassion is a great practice for integrating all of those naturally imperfect aspects of ourselves and for cultivating kindness from the inside out.
+Whether your inner critic is as vocal as mine or not, self-compassion is a great practice for integrating all of those naturally imperfect aspects of ourselves and for cultivating sacred kindness from the inside out.
 This article, based on Neff’s work, was adapted from “Self-Compassion,” part of our free, downloadable Conversations About Compassion guide.

 Self esteem vs. self-compassion